 Celebrate and reward hard work, successful outcomes and milestones

 As a technical person yourself, you will know the enjoyment of troubleshooting a complex issue and finally finding a solution.
 Not only can the result be rewarding but can be validated by positive feedback and recognition.
-As a manager, try to figure out what incentives can foster the continuous encouragement to reach these successful outcomes and milestones.
+As a manager, try to figure out what incentives can foster continuous encouragement to reach these successful outcomes and milestones.
 Another thing you can do is compensate technical staff appropriately.
 It’s rare that technical people will complain about their pay or demand more compensation.
-Too many technical staff members leave for better paying jobs and companies loose valuable information and skills.
+Too many technical staff members leave for better-paying jobs and companies lose valuable information and skills.

 Stay away from technical work and trust your engineers –

 Resist the temptation to get involved with technical projects that aren’t your responsibility.
 Yes, you probably enjoy this type of work and want to feel successful doing something you know well, but it’s now your team’s responsibility.
 Spending too much time doing technical work will only hold you back from the more important management tasks.
 Sure, it’s good to pitch in when you can, but make sure that you do the managing part of your role first.
 Instead, set clear objectives and timelines, from the project level (daily, weekly, monthly) to the team level (sprints, product deadlines, market milestones).
 Then let them work through how to define and organize the work to meet the objectives.
 You’ll get more energized, enthusiastic teams and better work as a result.

 Make it a priority to meet with everyone on your team personally.
 Find out what interests and motivates them, and check that they have everything they need to be happy and successful in their role.
 This shows that you’re taking an interest in them, and it helps you get to know the people you’re managing.